nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ```

-Once all the updates to the topology file have been made, the module can be built by typing `make` at the command line in the module directory.
+Once all the updates to the topology file have been made, the module can be built by typing `make` at the command line in the `Ref/Top` directory.
+If the updates were correct, the module should compile with no errors.
+The overall `Ref` deployment can be built by changing to the `Ref` directory and typing `make`.

 # Executing the Example

+Once the `Ref` example has successfully built, the ground system and executable can be run by typing `./scripts/run_ref.sh`.
+The ground system GUI should appear: